Measurement of the effective weak mixing angle in $p\bar{p}\rightarrow Z/\gamma^{*}\rightarrow e^{+}e^{-}$ events

 The data used in this analysis are collected by triggers requiring at least two electromagnetic (EM) clusters reconstructed in the calorimeter.
 The determination of their energies uses only the calorimeter information.
-Each EM cluster is further required to be in the CC or EC, with transverse momentum $p_T$ $>25$ GeV, and have shower shapes consistent with that of an electron.
+Each EM cluster is further required to be in the CC or EC, with transverse momentum $p_T$ $>25$ GeV, and to have shower shapes consistent with that of an electron.
 For events with both EM candidates in the CC region (CC-CC), each EM object must have a spatially matched track reconstructed in the tracking system.
 For events with one EM cluster in the CC and the other in the EC region (CC-EC), only the CC candidate is required to have a matched track.
 For events with both candidates in the EC calorimeter (EC-EC), at least one EM object must have a matched track.
-All tracks must have $p_T>10$~GeV and excellent reconstruction quality.
+All tracks must have $p_T>10$~GeV and satisfy track quality criteria to maintain a low charge mis-identification probability.
 For CC-CC events, the two EM candidates are required to have opposite charges.
-For CC-EC events, the determination of ``forward" or ``backward" is made according to the charge measured for the track-matched CC EM candidate, whereas the charge associated to the EC higher quality matched track is used for EC-EC events~\cite{EMID_nim}.
+For CC-EC events, the determination of ``forward" or ``backward" is made according to the charge measured for the track-matched CC EM candidate, whereas the charge of the EC higher quality matched track is used for EC-EC events~\cite{EMID_nim}.

 Events are further required to have a reconstructed dielectron invariant mass in the range $75<M_{ee}<115$~GeV.
 A larger sample satisfying $60<M_{ee}<130$~GeV is used to understand detector responses and to tune the Monte Carlo (MC) simulation.